alesimoes/findbox-car-scrapper/README.md

         "Password": "findbox"
         },

-User and password are in appsetting.json:
+Set your user and password for www.cars.com in appsetting.json:

-    "Email": "al.simoes@outlook.com",
+    "Email": "blablabla@outlook.com",
     "Password": "findbox@2022"